meetu02dishu10-hub/Certificates/README.md

 # Certificates
-A collection of my professional certifications in Java, Python, SQL, Web Development, and other technologies.
+A collection of my certifications in Java, Python, SQL, Web Development, and other technologies.